Last Updated: February 09, 2023

 - Our legal advisors and parties involved in a legal process

-- To an entity involved in the sale of our business
+- To an entity involved in the sale of all or part of our business

 - Third parties to whom you or your agents authorize us to disclose your Personal Information in connection with products or Services we provide to you